Hobgoblin (Marvel Comics): Ned Leeds

+Edward "Ned" Leeds, a reporter for the Daily Bugle, was initially revealed as the Hobgoblin's secret identity in 1987 at around the same time Leeds was murdered by the Foreigner.
+In 1997, Leeds was retroactively established to have been brainwashed by Roderick Kingsley to act as a stand-in on many occasions and fool the underworld into thinking that he was the Hobgoblin, and Kingsley takes back over the role.
+A clone of the character is introduced in Dead No More: The Clone Conspiracy.
+Leeds is revived in a 2021 story showing that, under the influence of the brainwashing, he ingested a copy of the Goblin formula which revived him shortly after his initial assassination, and went into hiding.
+In a 2022 story, Leeds and Kingsley are brainwashed by the Queen Goblin into both resuming their roles as Hobgoblins once more.
+In Symbiote Spider-Man: Alien Reality, Leeds is revealed to have trained as a sorcerer under Baron Mordo in the art of reality-altering chaos magic.

 Jason Macendale

-Jason Philip Macendale Jr. was a mercenary who had been trained by the CIA (and various para-military organizations).
-He appeared as the supervillain Jack O'Lantern before adopting the Hobgoblin identity.
+Jason Philip Macendale Jr. is a mercenary and former CIA agent who once operated as the supervillain Jack O'Lantern.
+Mistakenly believing that Ned Leeds is the original Hobgoblin, Macendale hires the Foreigner to kill Leeds so that he can replace him as the second Hobgoblin.
+Macendale is later killed by Roderick Kingsley.

 Fifth version

 An unidentified fifth Hobgoblin was introduced in the series Secret War.
 He received his equipment from the Tinkerer.
-He is sent along with Lady Octopus to attack Captain America in his civilian identity by a terrorist.
-This Hobgoblin is jailed along with the various defeated villains after the conclusion of the "War".
+Hobgoblin is sent along with Lady Octopus to attack Captain America in his civilian identity by a terrorist.
+This Hobgoblin is jailed along with the various defeated villains after the conclusion of the Secret War.

 Daniel Kingsley

 Daniel Kingsley is Roderick Kingsley's twin brother.
 He acts as a body double until he is exposed by Betty Brant while the true Hobgoblin is unmasked by Spider-Man.
 In protective custody, Daniel is unknowingly used by Roderick to blackmail Norman Osborn, resulting in the Hobgoblin swooping in to collect Daniel.
 Spider-Man defends Daniel but is drugged while Daniel passes out and both are taken to Osborn.
 As Kingsley and Osborn fight each other, Daniel is rescued by Spider-Man.

 Kingsley later returns to New York, posing as his twin brother as the Hobgoblin.
 Kingsley investigates an old lair at OsCorp which has a flaming energy sword, but discovers Phil Urich trying to retrieve the same gear.
-Kingsley is stunned by Urich's "Lunatic Laugh" long enough for Urich to kill him using his own sword, allowing Ulrich to claim the Hobgoblin mantle.
+Kingsley is stunned by Urich's "Lunatic Laugh" long enough for Urich to kill him.

 Phil Urich

-Phillip Benjamin "Phil" Urich (who once used the Green Goblin identity to operate as a superhero) took on the Hobgoblin identity as a supervillain with some new gear (new body armor, a winged jetpack, and a flaming energy sword).
+Phillip Benjamin "Phil" Urich (who once used the Green Goblin identity to operate as a superhero) took on the Hobgoblin identity as a supervillain with new body armor, a winged jetpack, and a flaming energy sword.